zhongyuanzhao/zhongyuanzhao.github.io/_posts/2026-09-24-research-is-not-a-course-project.md

 - My advisor will tell me what to do next and keep the project moving.
 - Committing too strongly to one direction will limit my future choices.

 These beliefs are understandable.
-Students have spent years working on assignments with defined requirements, known solutions, and predictable deadlines.
-In that setting, completing the required work usually produces the expected outcome.
+Coursework and many engineering projects ask you to solve a defined problem using established methods.
+Students and even experienced engineers may therefore assume that research has a similarly predictable relationship between effort and results.

-Research asks you to work under different conditions.
+Academic research also involves solving problems, but the goal is to discover new knowledge.
+It is closer to a treasure hunt: you have clues about where to look, but you still need to find out which ones lead somewhere.
+You may need to determine how to formulate the problem, whether a proposed method works, why it works, and whether the findings apply beyond the cases you tested.

-Its purpose is to produce credible new knowledge.
-Something consequential is unknown: whether a method works, whether an explanation is correct, whether a result generalizes, or even how the problem should be formulated.
-Your advisor’s experience can guide the investigation, but it cannot remove those unknowns.
+The research plan itself contains assumptions you need to test.
+Your advisor’s experience can help you choose where to begin, but neither of you can know in advance how the investigation will turn out.

-The proposed plan therefore contains assumptions that still need testing.
-Following it carefully may reveal why it cannot work.
-That discovery can be useful research progress, even though it does not give you the result you hoped to publish.
+Even if you follow the plan carefully, you may find that the approach does not work—or discover something unexpected that points to a more promising direction.
+Either can be a reason to change the plan.
+What you learn along the way helps you decide what to try next, even if it does not immediately lead to a publishable result.

 ## 2. Make a plan—and leave generous margins